merenlab/anvio.org/help/main/programs/anvi-reaction-network/index.md

 ### Install in non-default location

-To preserve KEGG data that you already have set up for whatever reason, the new snapshot or download can be placed in a non-default location using the option `--kegg-data-dir`.
+To preserve KEGG data that you already have set up for whatever reason, the new snapshot or download can be placed in a non-default location using the option, `--kegg-data-dir`.

 <div class="codeblock" markdown="1">
 anvi&#45;setup&#45;kegg&#45;data &#45;&#45;kegg&#45;data&#45;dir path/to/other/directory